 Coaching – Strong leadership programs include assessment tools as well as qualitative feedback to build self-knowledge.
 Incorporating individual executive coaching allows each participant to translate data and feedback into actions to address weaknesses and reinforce strengths.

-Curriculum – The curriculum is selected and tailored from the wide array of topics and sub-topics related to leadership and management.
+Curriculum – The curriculum is selected and tailored from the wide array of topics and sub-topics related to leadership and change management.
 Topics must inform and build upon each other while integrating solid, proven management and leadership practices.
 The curriculum has been developed using a full range of learning modalities (e.g., didactic, narrative, artistic, use of literature, ritual, process, and personal experience) as a way of empowering the Fellows to intervene effectively as adaptive leaders.